v2sCollections/City-of-Dreams/README.md

 ## ![](https://s11.gifyu.com/images/SuwJ1.png)

-You can find these item in the Dedicated [City of Dreams Atelier Store](https://www.nexusmods.com/cyberpunk2077/mods/8344).
+You can find these items in the Dedicated [City of Dreams Atelier Store](https://www.nexusmods.com/cyberpunk2077/mods/8344).

 ### Features